Skip to content

 Envy (AF10) operating collectively in the political domain.
 When a political community perceives another’s superiority in technological capacity, economic development, or global influence, envy transforms from personal affect into a collective force driving state behavior.

-The AI arms race as affective dynamics.
-The global AI development landscape exhibits intense competitive dynamics: multiple nations and technology blocs invest vast resources in pursuit of AI superiority.
-This competition is not merely rational strategic calculation; it is also an affective force driven by political envy.
-The perception that “their AI is stronger than ours” (whether accurate or not) activates not only strategies for catching up but a collective anxiety of “we must not fall behind.”
-This anxiety can be lucid (motivating reasonable investment in technology and human capital) or obscured (driving an arms race at any cost, ignoring safety and ethical considerations).
+Political envy turns the individual “they have what I lack” into the collective “they lead while we lag behind.”
+The global AI race makes this visible: nations and technology blocs pour vast resources into the pursuit of AI superiority, and the contest is an affective force as much as rational strategic calculation.
+The perception that “their AI is stronger than ours,” accurate or not, activates not only strategies for catching up but the collective anxiety of “we must not fall behind.”
+That anxiety can be lucid, motivating reasonable investment in technology and human capital, or obscured, driving an arms race at any cost with safety and ethics set aside.

 XII.3.9 · Political Emulation